Free Resume Outline - outline of a resume that gets the results you want!

 Career History / Work Experience

 Always list your employment history in reverse chronological order on your resume, starting with your most recent job first and then work your way backwards.
-If you've had a lot of jobs you may just want to summarize the earlier jobs, rather than including full details.
+If you've had a lot of jobs you may just want to summarise the earlier jobs, rather than including full details.
 It is normally best to concentrate on your current role and the job before this, unless these jobs were very short-lived or they didn't work out for you.

 Outline your main responsibilities and achievements in each job, if you were promoted then you should include this as a separate role on your resume.
 If you are in charge / responsible for other people then you should mention this on your resume.
 List any budgetary or financial responsibilities.
 If the company is not well known then it is normally worth including a very brief description of what they do.